The dead rise, the Corps unite, the war between Death and Life rages, and we see at least Seven different types of Awesome.

 - Shortly before that, Guy organizes hundreds of Lanterns from five corps to pull off a massive energy-net maneuver and take out hundreds of Black Lanterns at once.
 And then he tells Kyle he got the idea from Star Trek, even naming the exact episode it's from.

 - The recently-widowed Ma Kent is alone on her farm with Krypto the Superdog.
 Black Lantern Lois Lane shows up and starts taunting and trying to kill Ma Kent.
 So what does Ma Kent do?
 She sets Black Lantern Lois on fire and then sics Krypto on her.
 She also figures out that the Black Lantern ring itself is the weak point and orders Krypto to tear it off... making them among (if not the very first) beings on the planet Earth to disable a Black Lantern.
 And then Krypto uses his heat vision to laser Black Lantern Lois to keep her away from the ring.
 And this is MA KENT—the sweet midwestern housewife—and Krypto the Superdog.
-This troper thinks that Ma Kent and Krypto need their own series now.
-Link, for awesomeness: http://asylums.insanejournal.com/scans_daily/1117915.html
+Link for awesomeness.

 - The creative team of Adventure Comics #4 get one for successfully making Superboy-Prime into someone you can root for.
 How?
 By having Black Lantern Alexander Luthor, who's bypassed the fourth wall with his powers, simply beat him over the head with all the reasons the fans hate him!
-This troper wouldn't wish that on any fictional character.
-This issue also contains numerous Crowning Moments of Funny and, yes even Heartwarming.
+This issue also contains numerous Crowning Moments of Funny and, yes, even Heartwarming.

 - This needs to be remembered sooooo: Black Lantern Jonah Hex◊.
 An idea so cool, yet kind of wasted.
-Still awesome enough, thought.
+Still awesome enough, though.

 - From Starman 81, The Shade vs. Black Lantern Starman (David Knight).
 Starman attempts to Breaking Speech Shade, and even manages to rip the Shade's heart out.
 A black lantern ring tries to recruit him, but Shade resurrects himself, and uses his own heart to bind and trap the Black Lantern Starman in the black void.